nicoSWD/put.io-api-v2/README.md

 A powerful PHP class for [put.io](https://put.io/)'s [OAuth API](https://api.put.io/v2/docs/) (version 2).
 Supports all features that put.io's API provides, including file uploads, downloads, transfers, friends, etc...

 Only requires PHP >=5.3!
-All other functions are supported natively!
+HTTP requests and JSON are supported natively if necessary!

-If you have both, [cURL](http://php.net/book.curl) and the [JSON](http://php.net/book.json) PHP extension installed, no configuration is required.
-However, if you're missing the cURL extension, you need to add one line of code:
+If you have both, [cURL](http://php.net/book.curl) and the [JSON](http://php.net/book.json) PHP extension installed, no configuration is required! **However**, if you're missing the cURL extension, you need to add one line of code:

 <pre>
 $putio->setHTTPEngine('Native');